-Professor Keller joined the TJSL faculty in the fall of 2003 and became Associate Dean for Academic Affairs in 2013.
-After graduating from law school, where she was notes editor for the Yale Law Journal, she served as a clerk and supervisor in the Legal Research Office of the Connecticut Judicial Department.
+Professor of Law Linda M. Keller joined the TJSL faculty in the fall of 2003 and was appointed Dean in June, 2020.
+She previously served as Associate Dean for Academic Affairs, Vice Dean, and Interim Dean.
+After graduating from Yale Law School, where she was notes editor for the Yale Law Journal, she served as a clerk and supervisor in the Legal Research Office of the Connecticut Judicial Department.
 She then taught international human rights law and legal writing for four years at the University of Miami School of Law, where she also served as Fellow of the Center for the Study of Human Rights.

 The Impact of States Parties’ Reservations to the Convention on the Elimination of All Forms of Discrimination Against Women, 2014 Mich.
 St. L. Rev. 309 (2014) Download a PDF version of the article